dbos-inc/dbos-transact-ts/examples/hello/README.md

 ## Learn More

-To learn more abuot Operon, take a look at [our documentation](https://dbos-inc.github.io/operon-docs/) or our [source code](https://github.com/dbos-inc/operon).
+To learn more about Operon, take a look at [our documentation](https://dbos-inc.github.io/operon-docs/) or our [source code](https://github.com/dbos-inc/operon).